ErShubham2908/SushantUIUX-2025/Readme.md

 ![Question](https://i.ytimg.com/vi/aJ8c2LyoD08/sddefault.jpg)

 ---

+---
+### Question Set
-# HTML Table - 14th Feb
+1. Write HTML Code to create Table?   # HTML Table - 14th Feb
 **Table:** Tables are a fundamental way to structure and present data in a two-dimensional format (rows and columns) on web pages.
 They are ideal for displaying information that has clear relationships between different categories.
 - Tag: < table>< /table>
 - Attributes: